onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 If you've heard the term "runners high" - the good euphoric feeling people get after running - well I got that from dancing and it was non-stop.
 I was pretty close to overheating a few times and each time I just went to the side to gulp down a bottle of water and get right back in it.
 And up until now I didn't know I like hardstyle as well :D - and the shows were pretty cool - with fire and what not being hurdled from the stages.

-At 22:00+ the festival was packed with people - it was amazing... literally the whole place was full... and there were also atleast 50-100 military personel.
+At 22:00+ the festival was packed with people - it was amazing... literally the whole place was full... and there were also atleast 50-100 military personnel.
 I think there were very little drugs in this festival which was cool - people were enjoying the music for what it is - fuck our pill and white powder electronic music culture where parties start at 01:00 AM or later...

 I think it was supposed to close at 1 or 2 AM but the police shut it down at 00:00 for some reason... (not paid enough to the right people - duuh ;d)

-I'm now officially hooked on such festivals and 2018 will be an interesting year : )))
+I'm now officially hooked on such festivals and 2018 will be interesting : )))

 ## Day 17